Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "whitelist_status","string",""
    "contest_mode","boolean","Whether the post is in contest mode or not."
    "mod_reports","unknown array",""
-   "author_patreon_flair?","boolean","This attribute is not available if the post was removed or deleted."
-   "author_flair_text_color","string?",""
    "permalink","string","The uri of the post without the domain.
    E.g., `/r/IAmA/comments/erd8si/i_was_born_with_two_y_chromosomes_ama/`"
    "parent_whitelist_status","unknown?",""